 Plano, Texas 75074

 A city’s history is one of the most important factors shaping its identity.
 In 1979, with rapid population increase and threats to historic resources, Plano adopted the first heritage preservation plan to protect city landmarks.
-Today, Plano’s cultural heritage and historic character provide a distinctive environment for residents and business owners with two heritage districts and 32 individually designated historic resources.
+Today, Plano’s cultural heritage and historic character provide a distinctive environment for residents and business owners with two heritage districts and 34 heritage landmarks.

 Preservation has become much more than saving bricks and mortar.
 It provides our community with sustainable, social, cultural, and economic advantages that enrich the city's sense of place and unique historical character.
 City staff and the will provide assistance to educate property owners and guide building alterations through the application and approval process.
 View the links below to learn more about our heritage sites and districts, programs, plans, and restoration guidelines.

 |As part of Preservation Plano 150, a graphic timeline of Plano history was created that tells the city's story in eight periods of development.
 Themes include business, transportation & infrastructure, growth & development, institutions, downtown, and the Douglass Community.
 Click the link to the left to view the timeline.|